-RESOLVED by the Senate, the House of Delegates concurring, That the Joint Subcommittee on Coastal Flooding be continued.
-The joint subcommittee shall have a total membership of 11 members that shall consist of five members of the House of Delegates appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; three members of the Senate appointed by the Senate Committee on Rules; and three nonlegislative citizen members, one of whom shall be a business leader and one of whom shall be a representative of the environmental community appointed by the Speaker of the House of Delegates, and one of whom shall be a local official representing Virginia's flood-prone communities appointed by the Senate Committee on Rules.
+RESOLVED by the Senate, the House of Delegates concurring, That the Joint Subcommittee on Coastal Flooding be continued as the Joint Subcommittee on Recurrent Flooding.
+The joint subcommittee shall have a total membership of 15 members that shall consist of three members of the Senate appointed by the Senate Committee on Rules; five members of the House of Delegates appointed by the Speaker of the House of Delegates in accordance with the principles of proportional representation contained in the Rules of the House of Delegates; two nonlegislative citizen members appointed by the Senate Committee on Rules, one of whom shall be a representative of the development community and one of whom shall be a certified floodplain manager; two nonlegislative citizen members appointed by the Speaker of the House of Delegates, one of whom shall be a business leader and one of whom shall be a representative of the environmental community; and three local elected officials from three separate regions of the Commonwealth representing Virginia's flood-prone communities, one of whom shall be appointed by the Senate Committee on Rules who shall be from an area impacted by coastal flooding and two of whom shall be appointed by the Speaker of the House of Delegates, one of whom shall be from a rural area impacted by riverine flooding and one of whom shall be from an urban area impacted by stormwater flooding.
 Nonlegislative citizen members of the joint subcommittee shall be citizens of the Commonwealth of Virginia.
+The current members appointed by the Senate Committee on Rules shall continue to serve until replaced.
 The current members appointed by the Speaker of the House of Delegates shall be subject to reappointment.
-The current members appointed by the Senate Committee on Rules shall continue to serve until replaced.
 Vacancies shall be filled by the original appointing authority.
 Unless otherwise approved in writing by the chairman of the joint subcommittee and the respective Clerk, nonlegislative citizen members shall only be reimbursed for travel originating and ending within the Commonwealth of Virginia for the purpose of attending meetings.
 If a companion joint resolution of the other chamber is agreed to, written authorization of both Clerks shall be required.
 The joint subcommittee shall elect a chairman and vice-chairman from among its membership, who shall be members of the General Assembly.

-In conducting its study, the joint subcommittee shall recommend short-term and long-term strategies for minimizing the impact of recurrent flooding and coastal storms.
+In conducting its study, the joint subcommittee shall recommend short-term and long-term strategies for minimizing the impact of flooding.

-Administrative staff support shall continue to be provided by the Office of the Clerk of the House of Delegates.
+Administrative staff support shall continue to be provided by the Office of the Clerk of the Senate.
 Legal, research, policy analysis, and other services as requested by the joint subcommittee shall continue to be provided by the Division of Legislative Services.
 Technical assistance shall continue to be provided by faculty at Virginia institutions of higher education who have expertise in the subject matter.
 All agencies of the Commonwealth shall provide assistance to the joint subcommittee for this study, upon request.

-The joint subcommittee shall be limited to four meetings for the 2022 interim and four meetings for the 2023 interim, and the direct costs of this study shall not exceed \$18,640 for each year without approval as set out in this resolution.
+The joint subcommittee shall be limited to a total of four meetings for the 2022 interim and four meetings for the 2023 interim and the direct costs of this study shall not exceed \$19,840 for each year without approval as set out in this resolution.
 Approval for unbudgeted nonmember-related expenses shall require the written authorization of the chairman of the joint subcommittee and the respective Clerk.
 If a companion joint resolution of the other chamber is agreed to, written authorization of both Clerks shall be required.